top of page

 A Ship's Tender

-Large Ships offer a wide range of adventure and sightseeing excursions.
+offer a wide range of adventure and sightseeing excursions.
 Transportation tends to be on large coaches due to the sheer number of participants.
 Ports of call where large ships dock tend to be very crowded during the afternoon hours (sometimes there are multiple large ships sharing the same port of call).
-The atmosphere can be phenetic and lines getting on and off transport can be long.
+The atmosphere can be frenetic and lines getting on and off transport can be long.
 Reservations for some of the more popular excursions can be expensive and hard to come by.

-Small Ships tend to focus highly on the quality of their excursion offerings.
+tend to focus highly on the quality of their excursion offerings.
 Their ports of call (not activities or entertainment) are likely why their customers booked passage.
 Excursions on small ships tend to be experiential, culturally-rich, and limited in size with local guides.
 Since there is a longer time in port and less waiting in transport line, excursions also tend to be longer and to go further into the countryside.

 Ephasus Excursion, Turkey

-Large Ships offer cruises of many lengths ranging from a few days to a few weeks (or longer).
+offer cruises of many lengths ranging from a few days to a few weeks (or longer).
 If you only have a short duration for your cruise, you will find many more options on large ships.
 It is also easier to book a large ship on short notice.

-Small Ships tend to be more destination focused; therefore, cruises tend to range in the 10 day and up range.
+tend to be more destination focused; therefore, cruises tend to range in the 10 day and up range.

 Cruise Ship in a Caldera